Intersectional Approaches

 Reporting and Disseminating results

-Reporting should specify the sample characteristics by gender, sex and relevant intersecting variables and describe how information for each variable was obtained.
+Reporting should specify the sample characteristics by gender, sex, and relevant intersecting variables and describe how information for each variable was obtained.
 To promote transparency, researchers should report all relevant outcomes of the intersectional analysis including inconclusive results.
-Be specific about which findings generalize broadly and which apply to specific populations, variables or geographical locations.
+Be specific about which findings generalize broadly and which apply to specific populations, variables, or geographical or environmental locations.

 In quantitative research, statistical interactions (and effect-measure modification) should be reported in sufficient detail to enable readers to interpret the effect size and practical significance of the findings (Bauer, 2014; Knol & Van der Weele, 2012).

-Given the close link between intersectionality and questions of power, privilege and inequality, it is important to situate the study findings in the context of the target populations’ particular societal, institutional and community-level circumstances (Bowleg, 2012; Hankivsky, 2014; Else-Quest & Hyde, 2016b).
+Given the close link between intersectionality and questions of power, privilege and inequality, it is important to situate the study findings in the context of the target populations’ particular institutional, community-level, and environmental circumstances (Hankivsky, 2014; Else-Quest & Hyde, 2016b).

 Dissemination strategies should take into account the complexity of target audiences.
 Too often, researchers restrict their audience to academic peers.
 An intersectional approach helps sensitize the researcher to many other potential audiences.